dassujan/adda247-foundation-batches/Ambition-English-Foundation-Batch-for-2025-Bank-Exams-Adda247.md

 I will win *(yaad rkhna forever)*

 **Directions (1–5):**
 Each sentence below is divided into five parts labeled A, B, C, D, and E. Rearrange these parts to form a coherent and contextually correct sentence.
 One part is an odd one out and does not fit in the sentence.
-Choose the option that represents the correct sequence excluding the odd part.&#x20;
+Choose the option that represents the correct sequence excluding the odd part.

 **Q1.**
 (A) although the sky looked threatening